What to Do in Paris When it Rains

 What to do in Paris When it Rains

-It is essential always to carry an umbrella even when there is no rain in the forecast.
-A trench coat is versatile in the Parisian weather and highly recommended for your Paris packing list.
+Carrying an umbrella is essential even when rain is not forecast.
+A trench coat is versatile in Parisian weather and is highly recommended for your Paris packing list.

-Start at Passage Verdeau and walk towards the seine river.
-You will then go through Passage Jouffroy and then Passage des Panoramas.
-This is a great place to stop for a wine or lunch.
-Book a reservation at Racines Paris for a lovely meal with a mix of French and Italian.
-We had a great dinner here in May, the inside is adorable, but the exterior provides excellent people-watching.
+Start at Passage Verdeau and walk towards the Seine River.
+You will then go through Passage Jouffroy and Passage des Panoramas.
+This is a great place to stop for wine or lunch.
+Book a reservation at Racines Paris for a lovely meal with a mix of French and Italian cuisine.
+We had a great dinner here in May.
+The inside is adorable, but the exterior provides excellent people-watching.

 Gallerie Vivienne is one of my all-time favorite passages and leads you straight to Palais Royal.
 Enjoy a glass of wine at Bistro Vivienne or have lunch or dinner at Daroco, available to book online.
-I can never decide between pasta or pizza, and it’s best to bring a friend to split them both.
+I can never decide between pasta and pizza, so it’s best to bring a friend to split them.

-Chez Georges is also nearby and a classic French bistro that will transport you for a rainy afternoon.
+Chez Georges is also nearby, and a classic French bistro that will transport you for a rainy afternoon is open for lunch or dinner.
+Note, make a reservation in advance for Chez Georges.

 This should take up an afternoon or evening of rainy weather in Paris.

-High Tea is a real treat in Paris.
+Afternoon Tea is a real treat in Paris.
 A rainy day is a perfect time to spend an afternoon over tea in a beautiful hotel or one of the tea rooms in Paris.
-My favorite hotels with High Tea include The Bristol, George V Four Seasons, Le Meurice, and The Ritz.
+My favorite hotels with Afternoon Tea include The Bristol, George V Four Seasons, The Ritz, and Le Meurice.
 The tea will come with sweets, scones, and finger sandwiches.
-The Bristol is lovely for high tea, and I took a box back to my hotel with sweets I couldn’t finish on my last visit.
-Arrive hungry for a high tea.
+The Bristol is lovely for afternoon tea, and I took a box back to my hotel with sweets I couldn’t finish on my last visit.
+Arrive hungry for an afternoon tea.

 Try one of the historical theaters in Paris, such as the Cinema de Pantheon.
 There are theaters close to the Odeon metro stop.
 Some of the movies offer English subtitles.
 It is the perfect excuse to enjoy the guilty pleasure of watching a film in the middle of the day.
 I saw Midnight in Paris in Nice at a theater, which is still one of my favorite solo travel memories.